uikit/uikit-site/docs/pages/filter.md

 ## Groups

 To filter items by multiple criteria at the same time, the filter controls need to be grouped.
-Just add the `group: NAME` option to the `uk-filter-control` attribute and define group names for the meta data.
+Just add the `group: NAME` option to the `uk-filter-control` attribute and define group names for the metadata.

 ```html
 <div uk-filter="target: .js-filter">